philippeowagner/django-tooltips/README.md

     ...
 ```

-If you want to use the Tooltips, be sure to add the processor to your processors:
+If you want to use the Tooltips, be sure to add the processor to your context processors:

 ```python
 TEMPLATE_CONTEXT_PROCESSORS = (